 - Speed is determined by the local antenna: an eSIM won't give you more coverage than what's available in that mountain village.

-- "Unlimited" plans almost always have a fair usage policy (FUP): after a certain amount, speed decreases.
-Consult the official operator website for exact data.
+- "Unlimited" plans almost always have a fair usage policy (FUP): beyond a certain amount, speed decreases.
+Consult the official operator's website for the exact figure.

-- For long itineraries, a refillable GB data allowance usually offers more control than an unlimited plan with fine print.
+- For long itineraries, a rechargeable GB bundle usually offers more control than an unlimited plan with fine print.

-In technical summary, it's a tie.
-What tips the balance is price, the app, and, above all, support.
-If you want another comparison of the same style, you have Airalo versus PuraSim.
+In summary, technically, it's a tie.
+What tips the balance is the price, the app, and, above all, the support.
+If you want to understand why advertised speed almost never matches what you see on your phone, read about real speed vs. advertised speed.

-Saily is a solid option if you value the NordVPN brand, a very polished app, and security extras.
-PuraSim wins for the Hispanic traveler due to slightly lower prices, direct activation without a mandatory app, and native Spanish support.
+Saily is a solid option if you value the NordVPN brand, a highly polished app, and security extras.
+PuraSim wins for the Hispanic traveler due to a slightly lower price, direct activation without a mandatory app, and native Spanish support.
 For most travelers from Spain and Latin America, PuraSim is a better fit.

-Let's put it simply.
-Choose Saily if you already use NordVPN, like managing everything from an app with graphs, and don't mind English support.
+Let's keep it simple.
+Choose Saily if you already use NordVPN, like to manage everything from an app with graphs, and don't mind English support.
 Choose PuraSim if you want to pay a little less, activate your plan in 1 minute without installing anything, and have someone attend to you in your language.

 Neither of them is "bad."
 They are good eSIMs with different philosophies.
-The key question is who you're buying for: if it's for you, a Hispanic traveler who wants clarity and support in your language, PuraSim saves you headaches where it matters most.
-You can see all available plans in our travel eSIM store.
+The key question is who you are buying for: if it's for you, a Hispanic traveler who wants clarity and support in their language, PuraSim saves you headaches where it matters most.
+If you already know where you're going, you can go directly to the eSIM for Europe and activate it in a couple of minutes.

 Frequently asked questions